 The global coronavirus disease 2019, or COVID-19, pandemic continues to evolve, and we will continue to monitor the COVID-19 situation.
 The extent of the impact of the ongoing COVID-19 pandemic on our business, operations and clinical development timelines, supply chain and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak, including the identification of new variants of the virus, and its impact on our clinical trial enrollment, trial sites, CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
-The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
+The ultimate impact of the ongoing COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
 To the extent possible, we are conducting business as usual, with only necessary or advisable modifications to employee travel.
-From our inception through June 30, 2021, we have not leased any facilities as our entire organization has worked remotely.
-On August 6, 2021, we entered into a new lease agreement for approximately 5,000 square feet of office space in Waltham, Massachusetts for the Company's future corporate headquarters.
-The commencement date of this lease is expected to be on September 1, 2021 for an initial term of 39 months.
-We will begin bringing employees into the office voluntarily while some of our employees will remain fully remote.
+From our inception through August 6, 2021, we had not leased any facilities as our entire organization has worked remotely.
+On August 6, 2021, we entered into a lease agreement for approximately 5,000 square feet of office space in Waltham, Massachusetts for our corporate headquarters.
+The commencement date of this lease was on September 1, 2021 for an initial term of 39 months.
+On October 7, 2021, we entered into a lease agreement for approximately 3,500 square feet of office space in Foster City, California for the Company's employees based in California.
+The commencement date of the lease in Foster City was on October 26, 2021 for an initial term of approximately 8.5 months.
+Some of our employees have started voluntarily working out of our office space while others will remain fully remote.
 We will continue to actively monitor the rapidly evolving situation related to COVID-19 and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
 At this point, the extent to which the ongoing COVID-19 pandemic may affect our business, operations and clinical development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain and is subject to change.